andi242/kirbycms-newsletter-addon/README.md

 >I developed this because I did not want to rely on 'professional newsletter providers'.
 >Basically due to privacy reasons and protecting customers email adresses from being 'sold'.

+(Warning: added a widget recently, which is Kirby 2.0.7-nightly build only)

 ## note
 I am by no means a developer in PHP or web stuff.
 I post the code and files I created since I have no idea on how to move on with this.
 I believe I won't even get along with bugs, and issue fixing.
 Count this as an initial online store for further development.